NITHIN1807/Nithin_Quicksell_Assignment/README.md

 # Nithin_Quicksell_Assignment

-The website can be viewed in the link https://nithin1807.github.io/Nithin_Quicksell_Assignment/
+The website can be viewed using link https://nithin1807.github.io/Nithin_Quicksell_Assignment/

+#NOTE  : The complete node module files are given on the master branch .In case any files are missing the required files can be downloaded from that

 #MAIN OUTCOME OF ASSIGNMENT